tomasfn87/wa-tools/convertES5JsToGtmScript/README.md

 ---
 <br><h1>Why was this script created?</h1>

-> This script is meant to be used when a JavaScript code from a version above ES5 needs to be used into a Google Tag Manager custom JavaScript variable, and can also be partially useful when writing custom HTML tags.
-Google Tag Manager uses a slightly different version of JavaScript, know as GtmScript - it has to be ES5 and has its own syntax:<br><br>
+> This script is meant to be used when a JavaScript code from a version above ES5 needs to be used into a <a href="https://tagmanager.google.com/">Google Tag Manager</a> custom JavaScript variable, and can also be partially useful when writing custom HTML tags. <a href="https://tagmanager.google.com/">Google Tag Manager</a> uses a slightly different version of JavaScript, know as GtmScript - it has to be ES5 and has its own syntax:<br><br>

-* Google Tag Manager's Custom JavaScript variables must be wrapped into an anonymous function (that is not valid JavaScript) that has to end in a ')' (and not in a ';'), and they must return something, like the example below:<br>
+* <a href="https://tagmanager.google.com/">Google Tag Manager</a>'s Custom JavaScript variables must be wrapped into an anonymous function (that is not valid JavaScript) that has to end in a ')' (and not in a ';'), and they must return something, like the example below:<br>
 <code>function () { return true; }</code>

-* And this is how to reference other Google Tag Manager variables:<br>
+* And this is how to reference other <a href="https://tagmanager.google.com/">Google Tag Manager</a> variables:<br>
 <code>{{myCustomJsVariable}}</code>

 ---